Source code for egon.data.datasets

 from sqlalchemy.ext.declarative import declarative_base

-from egon.data import db, logger
+from egon.data import config, db, logger

 Base = declarative_base()